Menditect/documentation/docs/definitions/assert-attribute-value.md

-# Assert attribute value
+# Assert Attribute Value

 ## Definition

-An assert on [Attribute Value](attribute-value) is defined on a [Test Step](test-step) and exists of a comparison between the expected and actual outcome value or value range upon test execution, of an attribute in the entity that is used in that test step.
+An assert on [Attribute Value](attribute-value) is defined on a [Test Step](test-step) and exists of a comparison between the expected and actual outcome value or value range upon test execution, of an attribute in the entity that is used in that Test Step.

 ## Properties
 | Name | Description |